Finding a Top Financial Advisor Firm in Huntsville, Alabama

 Founded in 2003, Keel Point is the youngest firm on this list.
 The firm's home office is located in Huntsville, but it also has branch offices in Leawood, Kansas; Brentwood and Chattanooga in Tennessee and Purcellville and Tysons Corner in Virginia.

 Keel Point is wholly owned by Keel Point Partners, LLC, which is owned by management team members and certain client-investors.
 Keel Point Partners also owns Keel Point Insurance Advisors, LLC.
-Additionally, the firm has a wholly owned subsidiary, Keel Point Capital, LLC, through which it provides brokerage services to its clients.
+Additionally, the firm has a subsidiary, Keel Point Capital, LLC, through which it provides brokerage services to its clients.

 Keel Point, LLC Service Models